Training Dataset Dumper Tutorial#

 - Compare the difference in the output files with and without jet calibration.

 If you feel brave, you can write a simple python plotting script (see bonus tasks) to make a plot comparing the calibrated and uncalibrated jet momenta.
+For this, you should use a different input file, because we are working on 10 event test-files right now.

 Hint: How do I run over the sample tutorial file?